abstractsite/pyblish.com/app/static/views/guide/plugins.md

 ### Implementation

-Considering this, we may retrieve `myCube_GEO` by iterating over the `instance` argument of `process_instance()`, and this is where we'll finally apply our validation.
+Considering this, we may retrieve `gollum_GEO` by iterating over the `instance` argument of `process_instance()`, and this is where we'll finally apply our validation.
 Don't forget to import `maya.cmds`.

 ```python
 # Content discarded for brevity